mdolab/pygeo/paper/paper.md

 DVGeoESP made it possible to parameterize hydrogen tanks within a combined aerostructural and packing optimization [@Brelje2021a].
 DVGeoVSP was used in the aeropropulsive optimization of a podded electric turbofan [@Yildirim2021c].
 DVGeoCST was used to compare methods for airfoil optimization [@Adler2022c].
+DVGeoMulti has been used to optimize a conventional aircraft [@Yildirim2021b], a T-shaped hydrofoil [@Liao2022], and a supersonic transport aircraft [@Seraj2022a].

 # Acknowledgements